sorukumar/blog/_posts/draft: 2024-05-04-My-fav-writing-on_tennis.md

 Books or Collection of Essays

- - String Theory by David Foster Wallace
+ - 'String Theory' by David Foster Wallace
- - Tennis Levels of the Game" by John McPhee
+ - 'Levels of the Game' by John McPhee
- - The Inner game of Tennis by
+ - 'The Inner game of Tennis' by

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTk3MDE0ODMsLTE4MjQ1MTE1LC05OD
+eyJoaXN0b3J5IjpbLTg0ODg5MzA1MiwtMTgyNDUxMTUsLTk4Nz
-c0NTA5MTIsLTE0MzU0MzMwODEsNzMwOTk4MTE2XX0=
+Q1MDkxMiwtMTQzNTQzMzA4MSw3MzA5OTgxMTZdfQ==
 -->